marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        names of files in the initscripts subdirectory of the cx_Freeze package is searched
    * - .. option:: base
-     - the name of the base executable; if a name is given without an absolute path the names of files in the bases subdirectory of the cx_Freeze package is searched
+     - the name of the base executable; the pre-defined values are:
+       "console" (default), "gui" and "service"; a user-defined base is accepted if it is given with an absolute path name
    * - .. option:: target_name
-     - the name of the target executable; the default value is the name of the script; it is recommended to NOT use an extension (automatically added on Windows); target_name with version is supported; if specified a pathname, raise an error.
+     - the name of the target executable; the default value is the name of the script; it is recommended NOT to use an extension (automatically added on Windows); target-name with version is supported; if specified a path, raise an error
    * - .. option:: icon
      - name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms